 The Financial Support Center (FSC) is available to consult with departments on the application process, training, and use of the Purchasing Card.

-See AGM 3.5.1 Financial Irregularities provides procedures to follow when a suspicion or discovery of financial irregularities arise, as well as resources to report potentially suspicious activity.
+AGM 3.5.1: Financial Irregularities provides procedures to follow when a suspicion or discovery of financial irregularities arises, as well as resources to report potentially suspicious activity.

 Several methods are used to purchase items.
 In order to choose the most efficient and cost- effective method, see Purchasing and Payment Methods.
 Additional resources are available at the Stanford’s Purchasing Card (PCard) Program and Stanford Purchasing Card Policy.